FreddyOm/MScThesis/README.md

 - If I were do redo it Id focus on the aggregation of the best occluders as the central innovation and do experiments with dynamically updating and changing the voxel meshes.
+- Compare depth prepass with all voxels against depth prepass with aggregated best occluders